fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/rate-limiting-escalation.md

 To recap, the
 [concurrency limiter](/concepts/flow-control/components/concurrency-limiter.md)
 relies on a weighted fair queuing scheduler to make flow control decisions at the workload level.
-On the other hand, the
+Conversely, the
 [rate limiter](/concepts/flow-control/components/rate-limiter.md) uses a distributed cache to maintain global counters for each flow label (for example: unique users) and restricts traffic when they exceed their allocated quota.